Cj4y/Bunnyhug/README.md

 ### What is "Bunnyhug"?
 * Market platform for second-hand clothing
-* Transactions between “buyer” and “seller” users
+* Users are able list and delete items
-* Able to buy items in a cart
+* Ablility to shop and add items to a cart
 * React, redux, axios, Firebase, with the UI mostly written in scss with a touch of MaterialUI
 * [More details available on the Wiki](https://github.com/Cj4y/Bunnyhug/wiki)

 #### Important to note:***
 The original application with Ruby language with a PostgreSQL database using Rails and ReactJS was rewritten due to the numerous difficulties and complexity of writing an API between Rails and ReactJS.
+It had a different authentication method.

-#### The most recent version built with ReactJS, Firebase is on branch **rewrite**
+#### The most recent version built with ReactJS, Firebase is on branch [**rewrite**](https://github.com/Cj4y/Bunnyhug/tree/rewrite)
-#### The version built with ReactJS and Ruby on Rails in on branch **featureItem**
+#### The version built with ReactJS and Ruby on Rails in on branch [**featureItem**](https://github.com/Cj4y/Bunnyhug/tree/featureItem)

 ### Bunnyhug - is another word for "a hoodie" and is mostly used in Saskatchewan
 Capstone SEG 4910 Fall 2020